What is Botox for lip flip?

 A unit in Botox refers to a specific measure of the Botox product.
 It quantifies the amount of the active ingredient, botulinum toxin, used in the injection.
 The number of units needed for a procedure depends on the area being treated and the desired outcome.

-A 5 unit lip flip typically involves injecting 5 units of Botox into the muscles around the upper lip.
+A 5 unit lip flip involves injecting 5 units of Botox into the muscles around the upper lip.
 This amount is usually sufficient for a subtle enhancement, flipping the lip slightly outward for a fuller appearance.
 However, the exact number of units required can vary based on individual anatomy and desired results.

 How many units of Botox for lip flip?

-A lip flip procedure typically requires 4 to 10 units of Botox in total.
+A lip flip procedure requires 4 to 10 units of Botox in total.
 Most providers use 4 to 6 units for the upper lip and 2 to 4 units for the lower lip if treated.

 The exact dosage varies by patient and depends on lip thickness, muscle strength, and the degree of correction desired.
 Some patients may require fewer units, while others may need more to achieve the intended result.